How to access Cygnet

 These organisations offer a range of activities: from inclusive play, courses and workshops, support groups, neuro-diverse social events, gym groups, online communities, and advice to protect your child’s interest.

-And also a link to apply for Disability Living Allowance for your child.
+And also a link to apply for Disability Living Allowance for your child can be found on the final page.

 Please click the download button below.
 This free and available to all – even if you’re waiting for a Cygnet course to start, or still awaiting a diagnosis.